CarlGao4/Muse-Sounds/README.md

 ## Difficulties converting Muse Sounds into general soundfont formats

 From the extracted metadata file, we can see that maybe more than one SFZ is used even when playing a single note.
 Besides, a lot of functions of MuseScore Studio haven't been implemented yet (Until now, the latest version is `4.3.2`).
 For example, I've found three presets (Studio, Pop, Orchestral) in the Grand Piano soundfont, but at that time (MuseScore `4.2.1`) there was no way to switch between them.
 This function was added in `4.3.0`.
-By now, we can still see that the Muse Choir supports three sounds: Ahh, Ooh, Mmm, but there is no way to switch between them, too.
-(It seems that it can be switched by adding lyrics?)
+By now, I can only extract 3 SFZs from Muse Harp, though there are 5 presets in the metadata file.
+Currently, I don't know how to switch to "Harmonics" and "Tremolo" presets.
+Similar to the Harp, many other soundfonts have multiple presets but I can only extract part of them.
+As I only play Piano, I hope that someone familiar with those instruments can help me to extract all presets.

 The SFZ files extracted from the `spx` files are not standard.
 They contain a lot of arguments which normal SFZ files don't have.
 Besides, it also has "closing brackets". e.g.: normal SFZ file only has `<group>` and all the contents below it are in the group, but the extracted SFZ file has `<group>`, `</group>`, and all the contents between them are in the group.
 This is not supported by most software.